Microbiology, Infection & Immunity

 The molecular biology, transmission, and pathogenesis of human viruses will be explored.
 In addition to general principles of virology, lectures and paper discussions will focus on specific human pathogens including HIV, herpesviruses, ebolaviruses, alphaviruses, and adenoviruses, among others.

-Foundational Course 3A: CONJ 558 – Prokaryotic Biology
+Foundational Course 3A: CONJ 558 – Fundamentals of Prokaryotic Biology

 Basic principles in prokaryotic cell structure, genomics, and metabolism.
 Introduction to prokaryotic physiology, bacterial pathogenesis, and microbial ecology.